solspace/ee-freeform/documentation/common-issues.md

 Each purchase of Freeform entitles you to use it on one site (including dev/staging copies of the site).
 For every additional site you wish to use it on, you'll need to purchase additional licenses.

-## If I switch from Classic to Next, will all of my data move over with it too? <a href="#classic-next-transition" id="classic-next-transition" class="docs-anchor">#</a>
+## If I switch from Classic to the new Freeform version ("Next"), will all of my data move over with it too? <a href="#classic-next-transition" id="classic-next-transition" class="docs-anchor">#</a>

-Freeform Next was completely rebuilt from scratch, and while it of course contains much of the same functionality as Classic, it's actually a whole new add-on.
-Because of this, along with the drastic changes we made in the architecture of Next, there currently is no migration path.
+The new Freeform was completely rebuilt from scratch, and while it of course contains much of the same functionality as Freeform Classic, it's actually a whole new add-on.
+Because of this, along with the drastic changes we made in the architecture of "Next", there currently is no migration path.
 We are however in the process of making a migration path that will be available in the not-to-distant future.
-In the meantime, because Freeform Next has a different module name and the add-on folder is named `freeform_next`, it means that it won't conflict with classic Freeform installs in anyway.
-This allows you to explore and try Freeform Next out and/or transition from Classic to Next at a comfortable pace.
-You could even keep Classic around for legacy viewing of submissions too.
+In the meantime, because the new Freeform has a different module name and the add-on folder is named `freeform_next`, it means that it won't conflict with classic Freeform installs in anyway.
+This allows you to explore and try the new Freeform out and/or transition from Freeform Classic to "Next" at a comfortable pace.
+You can even keep Freeform Classic around for legacy viewing of submissions too.

-## Can I run Freeform Classic and Next at the same time? <a href="#classic-next" id="classic-next" class="docs-anchor">#</a>
+## Can I run Freeform Classic and the new Freeform version ("Next") at the same time? <a href="#classic-next" id="classic-next" class="docs-anchor">#</a>

 The simple answer is, YES!
-The longer answer is...
-Freeform Next has a different module name and the add-on folder is named `freeform_next`.
+The longer answer is... the new Freeform has a different module name and the add-on folder is named `freeform_next`.
 This means that it won't conflict with classic Freeform installs in anyway.
-This allows you to explore and try Freeform Next out and/or transition from Classic to Next at a comfortable pace.
-You could even keep Classic around for legacy viewing of submissions too (as there currently isn't a migration path from Classic to Next yet).
+This allows you to explore and try the new Freeform out and/or transition from Classic to "Next" at a comfortable pace.
+You can even keep Classic around for legacy viewing of submissions too (as there currently isn't a migration path from Classic to the new Freeform yet).

 ## What kind of email notifications can I send? <a href="#email-notification-options" id="email-notification-options" class="docs-anchor">#</a>